Employers’ Claims and Remedies

 Nevertheless, because of the potential advantage of time being set at large, contractors often attempt to argue that time is at large because of alleged failures on the part of the employer in awarding extensions of time as and when they are due as a project is progressing.
 However, the mere failure to administer an extension of time clause is generally insufficient to set time at large, and arguments by contractors based on any such failings causing time to be at large almost inevitably fail.

 In summary, where there has been delay to a construction project, an employer will generally have a claim against the contractor for liquidated damages.
-Such a claim is likely to form a significant part of any claims which an employer brings against a contractor in a construction arbitration.
+Such a claim is likely to form a significant part of any claims that an employer brings against a contractor in a construction arbitration.
 However, any such claim will almost certainly be met with a counterclaim by a contractor for an extension of time, and the employer will need to be prepared to meet the contractor’s counterclaim with evidence showing why the employer is not contractually responsible for the delay.
 An employer may also want to lead evidence demonstrating that the contractor has caused the delay, although this may not be necessary if the contract provides that the contractor is only entitled to an extension of time in specific circumstances (as is generally the case) as in such circumstances the contractor is prima facie responsible for all delay, and the employer would only obliged to prove that it has no responsibility for any delay.

 Assuming that a contractor’s claim for an extension of time has failed in whole or in part and the contractor is contractually liable for liquidated damages, it is often thought that in some civil law jurisdictions, the contractor will not be liable for liquidated damages if the employer has suffered no loss as a result of the contractor’s delays or its actual losses are less than the value of the liquidated damages that would be payable under the contract.
 However, such arguments are based on a misunderstanding of the treatment of liquidated damages clauses under civil law systems.
 The circumstances in which contractors are able to persuade arbitral tribunals to exercise any power to reduce the contractually agreed amount of liquidated damages are, in practice, extremely rare.